abrownstein2022/mvc-cms-blog/README.md

 Features for *future* development
  -->
 **The main features in this project are:**<br>
-1. Uses Node.js, handlebars, sequelize/mySQL, npm for authentication, Heroku for deployed website
+1. Uses Node.js, handlebars, sequelize/mySQL, npm for authentication
 1. Example screenshots with description of application functionality
 1. Necessary MVC folder structure
 1. Professional README